Crosswalkersam/ASCATdenoise/README.md

 # Limits
 Currently, each channel has to be treated seperately.
 The script is still WIP and not able to do batch-proccessing.
-The algorithm can theoretically handle the `ASCAT-ALL.png` image created by [satDump](https://github.com/altillimity/SatDump), but the result for single-channel processing is better.
-Since this uses the average over each row, higher images always give a better result.
+The algorithm can theoretically handle the `ASCAT-ALL.png` image created by [satDump](https://github.com/altillimity/SatDump), but the result for single-channel proccessing is better.
+Since this uses the average over each row, higher images should give a better result.